Sarah Clemmons

-Sarah Martin Clemmons is an American college administrator and president of Chipola College, the first woman to serve in that role.
+Sarah Martin Clemmons is an American college administrator, who has been the president of Chipola College since 2017.

 Early life and education

 Sarah Clemmons was raised in Marianna, Florida.
 She graduated from Marianna High School, Chipola College, University of West Florida, and Florida State University College of Education (FSU).
 Clemmons completed a doctor of philosophy from FSU in 1980.
 Her dissertation was titled Identification of writing competencies needed by secondary students to perform assignments in science and social studies classes.
 Her doctoral advisor was John S. Simmons.

 Career

 Clemmons joined Chipola College in 1979 as an English instructor.
 She later became the chair of the literature/language division.
 Clemmons assisted in the formation of the Academic Center for Excellence, a tutoring program that won the Best Practice Award from the Florida College System Chancellor and was a finalist for a Bellwether Award.
 Clemmons played a role in establishing bachelor's degree programs in 2003.
 She revived the Phi Theta Kappa and Brain Bowl programs at Chipola.
 She was the Senior Vice President of Instruction for 15 years prior to 2016.
 As the chief academic officer, Clemmons oversaw Chipola's accreditation, grants, and the evaluation of its academic support programs.
 In October 2016, she began serving as interim president, replacing her predecessor, Jason Hurst.
 Clemmons became the president of Chipola in 2017.
 She is the first woman and second alumnus to serve as the president of Chipola.